 No, Shin splints are not bamboo rods that are fastened to the lower legs on an episode of Survivor!
 Shin splints are a painful injury that runners and athletes suffer from.
 Medial Tibial Stress Syndrome (MTSS) or Shin Splints occur as the fibers that hold the muscle to the bone of the lower leg (Tibia).
 As the body pounds down on a biomechanically imperfect foot, the shock is absorbed in abnormal places including the tibia.
 The muscles of the gastrocnemius and soleus (calf muscles) and the muscles on the front of the leg (shin) begin to take on an excess load with every step.
 This causes the muscles to micro-tear and even cause microfractures along the tibia.
 The body responds by sending a large amount of inflammation to help heal the minor injuries.
-This inflammation causes swelling that can be very painful and even prevent athletes
+This inflammation causes swelling that can be very painful and even prevent athletesfrom their everyday activities.

 Shin Splints are a very easy injury to treat and an even easier injury to prevent.
 Treatment consists of rest (not realistic in most athletes), icing 20 minutes after exercise, compressing during exercise (calf sleeves) and warming up the lower leg and foot muscles prior to workouts.
 K-tape and other means of topical anti-inflammatories can help reduce the swelling and inflammation to the area of injury.